Enhancing Trust in Autonomous Agents: An Architecture for Accountability and Explainability through Blockchain and Large Language Models: System Architecture

-We define a chain entry ($CE$) with a counter $i \in 1..m$ to be linked with the previous one by concatenating the prior digest $h_{i-1}$ with the current log message $Msg_i$. \textit{hash()} denotes the cryptographic hash function, with SHA-256 being the chosen one, commonly used for data integrity verification and digital signatures.
+We define a chain entry ($CE$) with a counter $i \in 1..m$ to be linked with the previous one by concatenating the prior digest $h_{i-1}$ with the current log message $Msg_i$. \textit{hash()} denotes the cryptographic hash function, with SHA-256 being the chosen one, which is commonly used for data integrity verification and digital signatures.

 The initial hash value $h_0$ of the chain is calculated by applying the selected hash function to a set of $l=32$ random bytes ($RB$), to generate a 256-bit value.
-Introducing initial entropy into the chain of integrity proofs enhances privacy, ensuring that integrity proofs for similar initial log messages from different records are not identical.
-Data privacy is further prioritized by storing in the blockchain only the hashes, rather than the contents of the messages.
+Introducing initial entropy into the chain of integrity proofs enhances privacy, ensuring that the integrity proofs for similar initial log messages from different records are not identical.
+Data privacy is further prioritized by storing only the hashes in the blockchain, rather than the content of the messages.

-By chaining every hash with the previous one, we optimize the validation of stored messages due the last linked digest should correspond to the final proof saved in the blockchain.
+By chaining every hash with the previous one, we optimize the validation of the stored messages because the last linked digest should correspond to the final proof saved in the blockchain.
 Additionally, a service has been developed to generate the chain of hashes using the recorded data, ensuring partial validation of the integrity proofs without modifying the stored messages or adding non-essential information to the transactions saved in the blockchain.

 The number of proofs included in a blockchain transaction depends on the transaction cost limit set by the blockchain framework.
-Therefore, being $j \in 1..m$ a transaction counter, each newly arriving chain entry is added in a transaction payload $P_j$ until the limit is reached.
-Being \textit{sign()} a shorthand for a signature function and $PrivKey$ the private key of the account, transaction $T_j$ is transmitted from the service in charge of recording the accountable data to the blockchain.
+Therefore, being $j \in 1..m$ a transaction counter, each newly arriving chain entry is added to a transaction payload $P_j$ until the limit is reached.
+Being \textit{sign()} a shorthand for a signature function and $PrivKey$ the private key of the account, transaction $T_j$ is transmitted from the service in charge of recording accountable data to the blockchain.

 A service interruption or a disruption in the behavior of the autonomous agent will lead to the aggregation of the remaining hash values into a single transaction, even if there is capacity for additional values.
-This practice guarantees the immutability of the last messages sent by a robot upon completing a task or achieving a goal.
+This practice guarantees the immutability of the last messages sent by the robot upon completing a task or achieving a goal.

-\subsubsection{Smart contract}
+\subsubsection{Smart Contract}